Blockdaemon/agave-snapshot-gossip-client/README.md

 ### Network Requirements

 - Static public IP address
-- Ingress allow list:
+- Ingress allow/forward list:
-  - UDP port 8001 (gossip)
+  - UDP port 8001 (gossip) - if you need to be a publicly reachable gossip entrypoint (optional)
-  - TCP port 8899 (RPC)
+  - TCP port 8899 (RPC) - A publicly reachable RPC endpoint is required for validators to accept snapshots from you

 **Note**: STUN-based IP detection and UPnP port forwarding are not recommended for production.
 Use explicit `public_ip` configuration instead, and configure port firewall/forwarding rules manually.